-2 As of 2007, Fujitsu had more than 430 consolidated subsidiaries.
+2 Fujitsu has more than 430 consolidated subsidiaries, as of 2007.
 It is not possible for LinkCo to know, without further discovery, which subsidiaries were involved and profiting from LinkCo's proprietary and valuable information in their product lines, and which may be proper party defendants herein.